RobertArtigas/DCT2SQL/README.md

 This will take a clarion dictionary (DCT) and create SQL DDL for several back ends.

-The current SQL back ends that can be template generated are:
+The current SQL back ends can have DDL template generated code are:
 POSTGRESQL, MYSQL, MSSQL, SQLANYWHERE, MIMER

 The dictionaries should be SQL ready to be generated correctly and there are a number of audit templates to help you check and correct your dictionary.